Wierszynko

 Wierszynko is a settlement in the administrative district of Gmina Kołczygłowy, within Bytów County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 6 km north of Kołczygłowy, 26 km north-west of Bytów, and 94 km west of the regional capital Gdańsk.

 For details of the history of the region, see History of Pomerania.

 Climate

 Wierszynko is located in northern Poland near the Baltic Sea and experiences a temperate continental climate with slight maritime influences, giving it four distinct seasons and a gradual variation in temperatures between winter and summer.

 Winter

 Winter typically lasts from November to March, with low temperatures.
 In January, the average temperature ranges from about −1 °C to 0 °C, and nighttime temperatures can drop below freezing.
 This period is characterized by snowfall and snow cover, with short daylight hours and generally overcast conditions.

 Spring

 Spring begins around April and continues until May.
 During this season, temperatures gradually rise, snow melts if present, daylight hours increase, and vegetation becomes more active.
 Average high temperatures in May can reach approximately 12–16 °C.